uport-project/uport-identity/docs/identityManager.md

             * New evil owner will be able to transact from identity after `userTimeLock` unless Alice acts
             * New evil owner will be able to remove other owners from identity after `adminTimeLock` unless Alice acts
             * Note: In the case where Malory performs this action, an OwnerAdded event will be triggered, and thus Alice should be notified that this is occurring.
 As long as she realizes before `adminTimeLock`, she can delete both the new evil owner and the evil recovery.

+## Measures in case of bugs
+If a critical bug is discovered in the IdentityManager we basically have one option.
+Since this contract needs to be trustless there should not be any way for us to upgrading it without users knowing about it.
+Instead we rely on the `Migration` functionality to move user to a new contract where the bug is fixed.
+This can be done with a simple confirmation from the user in the uPort client app.
+If a bug is discovered in the `Migration` functionality itself, the user will have no way of migrating away from the IdentityManager.

+If you have found a critical bug in this or any other of our contracts please report it to team@uport.me